trans-travel/trans-travel/README.md

 If you are viewing this at <a
 href="https://TravelWhileTrans.com/">https://TravelWhileTrans.com/</a>,
 you can select a jurisdiction using the sidebar on the left.
+On mobile, you can click the "three bars" on the lower left of the page which will pull out the sidebar.

 It is not geared towards people already living in a jusridiction.
 For instance, laws about medical insurance won't